kyleslie2/juniper-renos/src/pages/about/index.md

 path: /about
 title: Our Process
 ---
 We understand that your home is a huge investment & renovations can be overwhelming.
-To make this less stressful, we have outlined below what our renovation process will look like and we will walk with you through each step of the process.
+To make this less stressful, we have outlined below what our renovation process will look like and how we will walk with you through each step of the process.

 ### Step 1: Free At-Home Consultation

-We will start the process with a free at-home consultation where we will discuss your renovation aspirations and create a renovation plan that will fit your budget and style.
+We will start the process with a free at-home consultation where we will discuss your renovation dreams and create a renovation plan that will fit your budget and style.

 ### Step 2: Plans & Drawings